c0e/simple-graph-lib/README.md

 Vertexes of the graph have a user defined type.

+The calculation of the path was implemented with the usage of the Dijkstra's algorithm.

 ## Usage

 You should use GraphBuilder class for building you graph data.